 Who said there’s no such thing as winter gardening?
 Yes, winter days are much shorter and the nights are much colder, but that doesn’t mean you should stay snuggled up on the sofa with a cup of hot cocoa in hand, although it might be tempting.

-But if you’re a gardening enthusiast, you can always find something to do.
-After all, gardening jobs never end.
-Winter, for example, is the best time for tidying up your garden, pruning the plants, and preparing for spring.
-Luckily, the cool season in Australia is not too cold and frosty.
-Technically, the one thing keeping you from accessing your garden is the mental barrier, not the physical one.
-So, we’ve prepared some winter gardening tips to destroy your mental block and give you a head start.
+If you’re a gardening enthusiast, you can always find something to do.
+The winter season is the best time for tidying up your garden, pruning the plants, and preparing for spring.
+Luckily, the cool winter in Australia is not too cold and frosty, so nothing is stopping you from doing some work in the backyard.
+Fantastic Gardeners have put together a list with winter gardening jobs and some tips to give you a head start.

-Start by cleaning your gutters.
+Cleaning your gutters is a good winter gardening job to begin with.
 Leaves, branches, and other debris can clog even the widest gutters.
 And when they become wet, they will block the flow of water.
 Thus, they might cause overflowing into the roofline and possibly cause damage to your ceilings and walls.

 Some potted plants are more susceptible to the cold weather than others.
-Move the ones, which prefer warmer conditions to a more protected spot.
+Move the ones, which prefer warmer conditions to a more protected spot, whether outside or into your home where they can get plenty of sun.

-Build a frame around garden plants that don’t tolerate frost.
-At night, put a piece of cloth or an old blanket over the frame to protect them.
+You can also build a frame around garden plants that don’t tolerate frost.
+At night, put a piece of cloth or an old blanket over the frame to keep them isolated.

-Depending on which state of Australia you’re located in, you have a variety of flowers to plant to choose from:
+Who said you can’t plant flowers, herbs or veggies in the winter period?
+Depending on which state of Australia you’re located in, you have a variety of flowers to grow in your winter garden:

 - North QLD, NT and WA (wet and dry tropical climate) – roses, gerberas, grevillea, begonia, dahlia, daisy, geranium, impatiens, and marigold.